Southern Association of Forensic Scientists

 Workshop topic(s): The combination of Short Tandem Repeat (STR) markers and Capillary Electrophoresis (CE) detection methods has established DNA testing at the center of modern criminal investigations.
 Although the methods have become more sophisticated, the fundamentals of the systems have changed little in the last decade.
 The increasing need for more comprehensive data from decreasing quantities and qualities of DNA evidence is exceeding the fixed capability of CE platforms and current interpretation methods to reach conclusive results.
 In an effort to overcome current limitations, forensic scientists worldwide are now investigating the value of Next-generation Sequencing (NGS) for forensic applications.
 Illumina’s decade-proven sequencing by synthesis (SBS) technology offers a massively parallel approach for simple and accurate sequencing of large numbers of PCR amplicons in a single reaction.
 This offers new opportunities for taking methods currently employed in clinical and research settings and applying them to routine forensic analysis in operational casework laboratories.
 In this Workshop, we will examine the limitations of current DNA testing methods and the specific benefits of the sequencing by synthesis approach for forensic analysis.
 We describe how developmentally validated instrument, chemistry and software solutions result in NGS now becoming a viable alternative to current CE-based methods for routine forensic casework applications.
 We will also demonstrate how, by delivering data that span the genome to capture more forensically relevant markers, NGS can answer a wider range of questions in a single, targeted assay.
 This approach offers a variety of key improvements including relieving analysis limitations associated with challenging samples such as complex mixtures, flattening the analyst’s decision tree and reducing workflow complexity compared to current methods.

-What’s New on the Designer Drug Scene (Emerging Drugs and their MS Interpretation)
+What’s New on the Designer Drug Scene (formally list as Emerging Drugs and their MS Interpretation)